Facilities and Management help for Hofstra Residential Students

 Reporting a Maintenance Issue in Your Room

-The Office of Residential Programs encourages residents to submit work orders for maintenance issues within their residence hall room.
+Residents are required in most instances to submit work orders for any maintenance issues within their residence hall.

-Non-Emergency work orders may be reported using the online maintenance request form, found on the Hofstra Portal under the Residential Programs menu.
+Non-Emergency work orders may be reported using the online maintenance request form, found on the Hofstra Portal under the Student Service > Residence Life menu.
 Please be as detailed as possible when describing the problem.
-In addition to filing a report with the online system, bring the concern to your Resident Assistant's attention so that we may assist you with the follow up process.

-Emergency issues recognized during business hours (Monday - Friday; 9A-5P) should be called into the Office of Residential Programs at 516-463-4140.
+Emergency issues recognized during business hours (Monday - Friday; 9am-5pm) should be called into the Office of Residential Operations at 516-463-4140.
 After business hours, please contact Public Safety at 516-463-6606 for assistance.
-You may also contact the Resident Assistant on Duty in your building for assistance with this process after business hours.
+You may also contact the Resident Assistant on Duty in your building for assistance if the emergency occurs after business hours.

 Note: Refusing entry for scheduled maintenance can result in delays to complete the work, and could also subject you to fines and/or disciplinary action.
 We appreciate your cooperation in helping us prevent, identify and correct maintenance concerns within our residence halls.

 A year-round painting schedule is in effect for all University buildings and residence halls.
 Should a resident's room be scheduled for painting, the resident will be notified approximately 5-7 working days in advance and compliance is mandatory.
-All items in the room that is scheduled to be painted must be removed from the walls and/or ceiling.
-Residents are encouraged to move all items away from the walls towards the center of the room.
-Persons with allergies will be given alternative housing the evening after the painting has occurred.
-Residence hall rooms may not be painted except by the University.
-Failure to have the room prepared as scheduled and/or violation of this policy, will result in judicial action and/or fines.
+Residents are encouraged to store all personal and loose belongings in a safe place.
+Residents with allergies can be given alternative housing the evening after the painting has occurred.
+Residence hall rooms may not be painted by any individual but a University personnel.
+Failure to have the room prepared as scheduled and/or violation of this policy will result in judicial action and/or fines.